wp-plugins/testimonials-widget/readme.txt

 Checkout the first screenshot 1 at http://wordpress.org/extend/plugins/testimonials-widget/screenshots/ to see where to manage testimonials.

 Basically, look down the left side of your WordPress admin area for the Testimonials sections.
 Click on that section link, then scroll down or click "Add new ttestimonial" to add quotes.

+= How do I change the image size? =
+The default image size is based upon Thumbnail size in Media Settings.
+If changing that doesn't work for you, then use `add_filter` in your theme to adjust the image size.

+`add_filter( 'testimonials_widget_image_size', array( 120, 90 ) );`

+You can use either a string keyword (thumbnail, medium, large or full) or a 2-item array representing width and height in pixels, e.g. array(32,32).

+= How do I change the Gravatar size? =
+Use an `add_filter` in your theme to adjust the Gravatar size.

+`add_filter( 'testimonials_widget_gravatar_size', 120 );`

+Default Gravatar size is 96, maximum 512.

 = What CSS applies to testimonials container? =
 CSS class `testimonialswidget_testimonials` wraps all testimonials.
 Additionally, shortcode lists are wrapped by `testimonialswidget_testimonials testimonialswidget_testimonials_list`.